times/doctop/README.md

 - [x] Add support for other heading tags (h2-6)
 - [x] Unit tests all up in hurr / up in hurr

+## NOTE ON DOCTOP 1.1.x

+This is a somewhat-rewritten version of Doctop that tries to redo the hierarchical infrastructure proposed in 1.0.0.
+It creates a DOM-like tree, wherein headers have `children` objects, containing either more headers or paragraphs.
+Also new are `index` properties on each item, allowing things to be ordered or converted into ordered arrays (times/doctop#6).

+In order to be backwards compatible, use continues as per before.
+To get the new output format, pass `fancyOutput: true` when instantiating.

+N.b., Doctop.js 2.0.0 (release date TBC) will use fancyOutput by default.

 ## Release History

+### 1.1.2 — Added ArchieML support; improved inline documentation.

 ### 1.1.1 — Bugfix release.
 Fixes some edge cases with the walker, adds more tests.